 Detroit’s polarities comprise an utterly unique destination for tourists and cannabis businesses alike.
 With Art Deco buildings in stark contrast to modern skyscrapers and historic factories adjacent to tech companies, new industries emerge from the wreckage of financial ruin.
 The regal 19th century palatial homes of the Motor City belie the prosperity of the past and foretell that of the future.
 Join us at CannaCon Detroit, and unlock the potential for your own business in the Great Lakes region.

 Whether you are a consumer, industry employee, ancillary business owner, producer, processor, retailer or investor, CannaCon will prove to be a valuable experience.
 CannaCon provides an ideal business-to-business networking platform.
 If you are an ancillary business owner, you will have the unique opportunity to network and gain valuable insights from vendors leading to possible direct sales opportunities.
 If you are a retailer, CannaCon is a perfect venue to perform market research and connect with producers and processors who wholesale cannabis products.

 Investors visiting the expo will have direct access to hundreds of businesses and even more business representatives for invaluable market research and possible partnership opportunities.
 Don’t miss out on your opportunity to interact with 200+ cannabis technology influencers and industry product leaders paving the way for a sustainable, healthy, lucrative world for green innovators.

-Here are our top picks for destinations, galleries, restaurants, bars, and things to do in Detroit.
+Here are the top picks for Detroit City Guide destinations, galleries, restaurants, bars, and things to do in Detroit.

 If you visit a spot we mention in this blog, please say we sent you.
 We’re actively working to secure discounts with these retailers to ensure that all of us benefit from good business.